 This should go without saying, but we'll say it anyway: students should plan on practicing regularly throughout the week, so be prepared to help your child find a regular time to practice every day.
 Taking music lessons is a big time investment as well as financial investment for any family.
 There’s only so much we can do with your student in one half hour each week and we send your child home with things to practice and work on every single week.
 To make sure your student gets the most out of their lessons, practice is essential.
 They *will* make progress if they find the time to practice at home.

 We know families are busy, but practice is just part of the process of learning an instrument.
-I encourage students to practice 5 days a week for 20-30 minutes.
+We encourage students to practice 5 days a week for 10-15 minutes.
 But you know what?
-5 or 10 minutes is better than 0 minutes.
+5 minutes is better than 0 minutes.
 What matters is that they practice and that they practice regularly.
 And they'll need your help in prioritizing practice time and making it fun!
 Think of music lessons being less like story time at the library, where you go and don’t think about it until you go again next week, and more like math class, where what you learn this week builds off of what you learned last week and you need to practice adding during the week to get better at it before you can learn to subtract.
 Make practicing a part of the family weekly schedule.
 Use it as a way to break up homework sessions.
 Help make it fun for your student.

 Musicians play instruments.
 For the greatest amount of progress and success in learning an instrument, possession of an instrument is ideal.
-I realize that this can mean a large financial investment, but it doesn't have to.
+We realize that this can mean a large financial investment, but it doesn't have to.
 There are plenty of affordable options that don't involve running to Walmart for a guitar.
 Even for young students, having a real instrument is preferable to having a toy or very inexpensive instrument.
 Real ones stay in tune better, are easier to play, sound better, and will inspire greater pride as your student gets older.
 Yes, they are more expensive, but they are worth it.